 Like web projects, digital ads in Monotype Fonts are another grouping option for organizing your font library and preparing your web fonts for use in HTML5 ads.
-They provide the same subsetting and font-hosting capabilities as web projects, except monitoring usage of your fonts based on Impressions your HTML5 digital ads make when you deploy them on various ad networks.
+They provide the same subsetting and font-hosting capabilities as web projects, but they also monitor usage of your fonts based on the impressions your HTML5 digital ads make when you deploy them on various ad networks.

-To add and remove fonts to a digital ad, follow the same steps outlined in adding/removing fonts from a list.
-Please note, bulk actions are not currently supported for digital ads.
+To add fonts to/remove fonts from a digital ad, follow the same steps outlined in adding/removing fonts from a list.
+Please note that bulk actions are not currently supported for digital ads.

 How do I organize fonts using folders?

 You can use folders and subfolders to neatly organize your font lists, web projects, and digital ads within a multi-level, nested hierarchy.